-- → Northern LEPs are well placed to support and host giga-factories (for manufacturing ULEV batteries and parts) with OEM vehicle supply being a critical factor in the achieving the UKs decarbonisation targets.
-The UK Government has identified up to £1bn of spending on an automotive transformation fund, although has yet to decide on exact funding allocations. - $\Rightarrow\,$ Scaling up the supply chain can achieve economies of scale and reduced cost across the ZEV value chain. - ⇒ Testing and trials of innovative ZEV charging technologies focused on delivering rural and on-street ZEV charging solutions. - ⇒ Exploring the potential of multi-modal mobility hubs, including ZEV charging infrastructure, to stimulate urban regeneration, both by creating an additional incentive to visit and support local businesses and by improving access to affordable sustainable mobility.
+- Scaling up the supply chain can achieve economies of scale and reduced cost across the ZEV value chain. - Testing and trials of innovative ZEV charging technologies focussed on delivering rural and on-street ZEV charging solutions. - Exploring the potential of multi-modal mobility hubs, including ZEV charging infrastructure, to stimulate urban regeneration, both by creating an additional incentive to visit and support local businesses and by improving access to affordable sustainable mobility.